hebmetalmesh/hebmetalmesh.github.io/_posts/2026-07-08-zoo-mesh-installation-guide.md

 > **Pro Tip:** Use only stainless steel hardware and fasteners.
 Carbon steel components will rust and compromise the integrity of your **stainless steel zoo mesh** installation.

+**📋 Not sure you chose the right material?** Before you start installing, make sure you've selected the right fencing for your application.
+Our comprehensive comparison of [zoo mesh vs chain link vs welded wire](/zoo-mesh-vs-chain-link-vs-welded-wire/) covers lifespan, safety, visibility, and total cost of ownership—so you can install with confidence.

 ## Method 1 — Tube Frame Installation